matthubb17/Election_Analysis/README.md

     - The county with the highest turnout
     	- Below you will see the challenge summary results that were recieved from the terminal.
 In addition, I have linked the [.txt file](https://github.com/matthubb17/Election_Analysis/tree/main/analysis) that was created as a part of the challenge as well.
     	- Moving forward the election audit committee could use this script for upcoming elections.
 Sice I properly commented out each line within the code by upating the script to pull in a new excel data file we could rerun the script with minimal tweaks and get updated results.
-    	- In addition, if there are more votes that come in, we could update the current "election_results.csv" file and rerun the script to get updated results for the election.
+    	- In addition, if there are more votes that come in, we could update the current "election_results.csv" file and rerun the script to get updated results for the election along with identifying if the winner is the same.
+This will allow us to confirm we have the proper winner for this election.

 ## Challenge Summary: